 All requests for crossing guards should be supported by the Campus Advisory Council (CAC) for the school.
 With CAC approval, call Austin 3-1-1 or submit a request online citing the specific intersection for the proposed crossing guard.

 The request will be received by the Child Safety Program, which will conduct a pedestrian and bicycle count on an unannounced, fair-weather day to determine an accurate average count.
 A minimum of twenty children crossing during school zone hours is the usual standard to warrant a crossing guard.

 To be considered by the Austin Transportation Department, all requests for infrastructure or engineering changes near a school, such as school zones, must be coordinated and approved by the Campus Advisory Council (CAC) for the school.
 If the CAC is supportive of changes, the first step is to submit a 311 request with the specific location of the desired school zone.

 This request will be received by the Child Safety Program, which will evaluate the request, seek additional information if necessary, and pass it along to the appropriate ATD Traffic Engineer with a recommendation.
 The Traffic Engineer will then make an assessment, and if the engineer believes a new school zone or change to the existing school zone is necessary, he or she will seek appropriate approval for the changes.

-Requests for traffic calming for speed mitigation issues are handled through the Local Area Traffic Management program.
-The form to request traffic calming devices can be found here.
+Requests for traffic calming for speed mitigation issues are handled through the Local Area Traffic Management Program.
+You will find additional information and an application form on their website.